Heatmiser: Heatmiser early years: Dead Air and Cop and Speeder (1991–1993)

 Following their graduation from Hampshire College in 1991, Gust and Smith returned to Portland, Oregon.
 In Portland, Gust and Smith formed Heatmiser with Smith's high school friend Tony Lash, who'd been working at a recording studio and playing drums in local band Nero's Rome.
 Early versions of Heatmiser included Jason Hornick.
 In high school, Lash and Smith played together in the school band—Lash played flute, Smith played clarinet—and Lash played drums in Smith's band Stranger Than Fiction.
 Lash and Smith had bonded over a mutual love of Rush, and outside of their high school band class, they began to work out "insanely complicated songs" together, recording after school with Eric Hedford, future Dandy Warhols drummer.
 Tony Lash recalled about recording with Hedford: "We recorded all the backing band tracks for [Stranger Than Fiction's] Still Waters More or Less at Eric Hedford's house in 1985–86.
 He had a basement with drums, mics, a piano, and a mixer.
 He helped us set up, but he didn't play on any of it."

 With Heatmiser in need of a bassist, a high school friend suggested Brandt Peterson to fill the position.
 Peterson had played in a few punk bands, but "was feeling ambivalent about another."
 Smith convinced him to join Heatmiser, at least until their February 14, 1992 live debut at Portland's X-Ray Cafe.
 Over the next few years, Heatmiser was a regular act at local Portland venues like the X-Ray Cafe, screenprinting shop Hand Prints, and La Luna, whose cheap, packed Monday night concerts were a hub for the city's twenty-something underground social scene.

-Brandt Peterson played bass on the albums Dead Air and Cop and Speeder, the Yellow No. 5 EP, and several singles.
+Peterson played bass on the albums Dead Air and Cop and Speeder, the Yellow No. 5 EP, and several singles.
 He wrote at least two songs for Heatmiser: "Just a Little Prick", released on The Music of Heatmiser, and "Glamourine", a "bass-line with lyrics" that remains unreleased.
 Peterson did a cover design for the Yellow No. 5 EP that ultimately wasn't used; additionally, he did the cover art for Dead Air.